pombredanne/cornae/_posts/2005-06-27-creating-dyniamc-column-graphs-using-css.markdown

 About the same was applied on the elements 'newResult' as on the elements 'oldResult', but with a z-index of 2, to make sure the inner tube will be drawn in front of the outer tube.

 	 a.newResult {
 	   width: 26px;
 	   display: block;
 	   float: left;
 	   background: url(images/columnGraphColumnCentre-new.gif) no-repeat center top;
 	   position: absolute;
 	   z-index: 2;
 	   font-size: 9px;
 	   color: black;
 	   text-decoration: none;
 	   text-align: center;
 	   margin: 0px 17px 0px 17px;
 	   padding: 0px;
 	   bottom: 0px;
 	   font-weight: bold;
 	 }

-Both elements are pushed into position within the division that contains them: ``.
+Both elements are pushed into position within the division that contains them: `<div class="columnGraphColumn">`.
 This division is used for displaying [the column's base][4].
 We need this image only in case there is no desire to use the outer tube in the graph.

 The images of the inner tube and the outer tube contain a certain top white space and the roundness causes the readout height (the horizontal cut through of the tubes' top surface) to differ from the absolute height of the image.
 This value, including a few pixels that we need at the bottom to finish the bases, say twenty-four pixels, may be added to make up for the difference.
 The nicest way to to fix this would be to add a bottom margin of twenty-four pixels to the a-element in the CSS.
 An elegant solution yes, however, MSIE's broken box model redirects this elegant solution straight to the dustbin.
 Therefore 24 pixels need to be added to each value.
 On my scale every five pixels equals a difference of ten.
 In this case the formula is: